huggingface/blog/scalable-data-inspection.md

 # Interactively explore your Huggingface dataset with one line of code

-The Huggingface *dataset* library not only provides access to more than 60k publicly available datasets, but also offers very convenient data preparation pipelines for custom datasets.
+The Hugging Face [*datasets* library](https://huggingface.co/docs/datasets/index) not only provides access to more than 60k publicly available datasets, but also offers very convenient data preparation pipelines for custom datasets.

 [Renumics Spotlight](https://github.com/Renumics/spotlight) allows you to create **interactive visualizations** to **identify critical clusters** in your data.
 Because Spotlight understands the data semantics within Huggingface datasets, you can **[get started with just one line of code](https://renumics.com/docs)**: